New approaches with new potatoes – recipes via Robin Gill 1

 Serves 4

 Colatura di Alici is a historic Mediterranean anchovy sauce made in wood barrels.
-You could get in proper Italian delis; it’s no longer cheap, so use a good-first-class fish sauce as a substitute, if want be.
+You can get it in proper Italian delis, but it’s no longer cheap, so you can substitute a good-first-class fish sauce if you want to.

-800g jersey royals, scrubbed and reduce into 2cm-thick slices
+800g jersey royals, scrubbed and reduced into 2cm-thick slices

 four cloves new season garlic, peeled and finely sliced